mathiasbc/EZAlchemy/README.md

 # or just load tables that you need to use
 DB.connect(['Cars'])

-# Insert elements a safe way
+# insert elements a safe way
 car = DB.insert(DB.Cars, brand='Audi', year='2009', color='green')
 print(car.color)

-# Query all Cars
+# query all Cars
 all_cars = DB.session.query(DB.Cars).all()

 # query certain columns